DarrenCoppinger/milestone-project-4/README.md

 All pages include a responsive navigation bar and title at the top of the page.
 The title and logo act as a "Home" button.
 On medium and small screen size the navbar reduces to just the title and logo, with the page's buttons concealed in a sidebar accessible via a menu icon in the left-hand corner of the navbar.

 The navbar contains the Home, Booking, Drinks, Cart and a Login button.
 If the user is logged into an account the login button will change to a "Logout" button.

+Each page has a message panel that appears when a messages is generated.

 #### Home
 The Home page includes background image of a cocktail bar with is fixed in position at the center of the page.
 A floating transparent container appears infront of the image which has a greeting statement.
 There are also two link buttons in the contain which change depending on whether the user is logged in or not.
 If they are not logged on the buttons will direct the user to the "Login" and "About" page.
 If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.